 TOWN OF OCEAN CITY

-Funding from State Police Aid increases $69,146 for FY 18.
-Grants received in FY 16 totaled $171,326 and will be added to the FY 18 budget as received.
-Revenue from parking fines is expected to increase $45,000.
-Revenue from tow fines is anticipated to increase $174,865 as the Council instituted a rate increase.
-Payments to tow operators increase $68,685 on the expense side.
-Building rental for District Court was renegotiated in June 2011 and has been budgeted according to the lease.
+Funding from State Police Aid increases from the amount budgeted in FY 23.
+Grants received in FY 22 totaled $65,000.
+If grant revenue is received in FY 24, it will be added to the budget as it is received.
+Revenue from parking fines is expected to increase $85,000.
+Revenue from tow fines is anticipated to decrease $67,000.
+Building rental for District Court was renegotiated.
+Municipal Infractions and revenue from impounded vehicles are expected to increase $33,000.

 CHANGES IN OPERATIONS: